Brisanet/ion/README.md

 Run `ng build --project=ion` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Install, Configure and Use Prettier

+Tips to install and configure Prettier in your local machine

+- Run `yarn add --dev --exact prettier` to install Prettier;
+- Create a empty file to let editors and other tools that you are using Prettier `echo {}> .prettierrc.json`;
+- Create a `.prettierignore` file to let Prettier CLI know which files to not format;
+- Run `yarn prettier --write .` to format all files with Prettier;
+- Run `npx prettier --check .` to make sure that everyone runs Prettier to avoid merge conflicts and other issues.

+Configure Prettier Extension by Vscode

+- Install Prettier - Code formatter extension;
+- Go to `Settings(JSON)` ;
+- Set `"editor.formatOnSave"` true;
+- Set `"prettier.eslintIntegration"` true.

 ## Commit pattern

 Commits should follow the [convention](https://conventionalcommits.org/).